reesecantu/cantus-kitchen/README.md

 - Generate grocery lists for the meals I cooking
     - grocery lists grouped into ailse/departments
     - can customize order of grocery groups according to
+- a page for adding ingredients
+- a page for adding recipes

-- Showcase my menu for people that want to join or host a Cantu's Kitchen
+- Showcase recipies for people that want to join or host a Cantu's Kitchen

 SECONDARY GOAL
 - Smart recommendations to reuse ingredients and limit repeat meals
 - Maintain a "my pantry" to only add ingredients you don't have
+- autofill for known ingredient names from database
+- Automatically open create new ingredient page if spelling doesn't match an already established ingredient

 OTHER GOALS